 It’s wearable for larger as well as taller men.
 They are preferred at formal events or weddings.

 Both ends on the diamond point bow ties stick beyond the front edge, forming a pointed edge.
-As a result, the ends are visibly asymmetrical, however still stylish and glamorous.
+As a result, the ends are visibly asymmetrical but still stylish and glamorous.

 Slim Diamond Point